 Want to learn more about mystery shopping in general?

-For more detailed information, you can read The Mystery Shopper's Manual by Cathy Stucker, a woman who has successfully trained over 10,000 mystery shoppers.
+For more detailed information on being a mystery shopper, you can read The Mystery Shopper's Manual by Cathy Stucker, a woman who has successfully trained over 10,000 mystery shoppers.
+This is one of the highest-rated, most trusted e-books available on mystery shopping on Amazon.